RicardoDalcin/to-do-list/README.md

 ## Usage

 To begin with, if you're using your physical device to run the app, make sure to downlaod the Expo app from your app store.
-The, run the following command inside the project's folder and you'll be good to go:
+Then, run the following command inside the project's folder and you'll be good to go:

 ```node
 npm start